AccountOneOff/Manjaro-GTK-Themes/Adapta-Maia/README.md

  > **Note:**
  >
- >   * Mate-Desktop support is a W.I.P.
+ >   * Unity7 support will be dropped in January 2018.

 Unsupported Gtk+ Based Desktop(s)
 -------------------------------